The psychology Major and Minor use the methods and content of psychological science to teach students to:

 PSY 495 Senior Seminar in Individual-Social Psychology: An intensive investigation of theory, research, and practice relating to individual and social processes in psychology; requires students to apply knowledge and skills from courses across the major.
 Prerequisites: PSY 150, 155, and 255; and senior standing.

-PSY 499 Honors Research in Psychology: Intensive independent research on a selected topic in psychology.
-May be repeated for credit.
+PSY 498 & 499 Honors Research in Psychology: Intensive research on a selected topic in psychology in collaboration with a department faculty member.
 Two semesters required for consideration of Honors in the Major.
 Prerequisites: PSY 150, 155, and 255; and senior standing..